The verbally abusive relationship

 The Verbally Abusive Relationship by Patricia Evans is divided into two parts and 20 chapters.

-Please keep in mind that these notes are informal and often contain key lessons and important passages from the book.
-I hope you like it.
+Also, please keep in mind that my notes are informal and often contain key lessons and important passages from the book.

 The Verbally Abusive Relationship by Patricia Evans